Schedule goal/development reviews about 30 days in advance.

 During your discussion, you or your employee may decide to change something in the written review that the two of you have drafted.
 Don’t consider your written review complete until after the discussion.

-Spend an equal or greater amount of time discussing future goals as past performance.
+Spend more time discussing future goals than past performance.

 Mistakes to avoid

-Don’t wing the performance review.
-Spend between 30 and 60 minutes preparing each review.
+Don’t wing the review.
+Spend about 30 minutes preparing for each review.

 Don’t use second-hand feedback.
 If you hear of your employee’s poor behavior, make it a point to observe that behavior first-hand.